 Masks are recommended for those showing symptoms of a disease, if they are sick, or they have tested positive for COVID-19 since these are designed to prevent the virus from coming out.

 Wearing a mask is bad for your health, you are starving the body of oxygen by breathing in carbon dioxide.This stresses the body and lowers the immune system.
 Especially children.
 Fact.
-Mask don’t protect you from anything.
+Mask don’t protect you from any virus.

 “By wearing a mask, the exhaled viruses will not be able to escape and will concentrate in the nasal passages, enter the olfactory nerves and travel into the brain.” ~ Russell Blaylock, MD